Proving a Slip and Fall on Business Premises

 There are all sorts of reasons for slip and falls at a business or commercial location, including wet or slick surfaces, inadequate lighting, missing or broken handrails, missing or poorly maintained floor mats, poor floor maintenance, or unseen hazards.

 What Law is Used to Prove a Slip and Fall Claim in Florida?

-When a slip and fall lawsuit is filed in Broward County (Broward County classifies a slip and fall lawsuit as a premises liability case) or Palm Beach County, then the case precedent of the Fourth District Court of Appeals, as well as the Florida Supreme Court, will be the most persuasive law to use to when arguing an issue before the court.
-If the accident occured in Miami-Dade County, then the best case law to use is an opinion from the Third District Court of Appeals.
+When a slip and fall lawyer files a lawsuit in Broward County (Broward County classifies a slip and fall lawsuit as a premises liability case) or Palm Beach County, then the case precedent of the Fourth District Court of Appeals, as well as the Florida Supreme Court, will be the most persuasive law to use to when arguing an issue before the court.
+If the accident occurred in Miami-Dade County, then the best case law to use is an opinion from the Third District Court of Appeals.

 What is the Burden of Proof in a Florida Slip and Fall Case

-It is the plaintiff’s burden to talk to witnesses and gather documents (photos, etc.) and find sufficient authenticated, admissible evidence of the defendant’s knowledge.
+It is the plaintiff’s burden to talk to witnesses, review video surveillance, gather documents (photos, etc.), and find sufficient authenticated, admissible evidence of the defendant’s knowledge.

 It is not the defendant’s duty to explain to the jury here what they knew or did not know, actual or constructive.
 It is the evidence burden of the injury victim to show that the property owner was negligent.

-The Florida Legislature enacted the new premises liability law a few years ago; it became effective Florida law in August 2010.
+The Florida Legislature enacted the current premises liability law in August 2010.
 The statute, named “premises liability for transitory foreign substances in a business establishment,” states as follows:

 (1) If a person slips and falls on a transitory foreign substance in a business establishment, the injured person must prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
 Constructive knowledge may be proven by circumstantial evidence showing that: